stevcooo/ProductScraper/Readme.md

 *<center>Billing sample of my demo</center>*

 # Product scraper solution
 As I mentioned in the first sentence my idea was to build a product scraper that will collect products info and send me an email whenever there is a change in them.
 In the following context, I'll try to explain the most important things in the application, if something is unclear or there is no enough info provided please let me know.
-You can see in the repository that my solution is divided in 5 projects.
+You can see in the repository that my solution is divided into 5 projects.
 I'll try to explain their purpose and the most important code in them.

 ## ProductScraper web
-This is the web project.
-Here I configure the Identity settings to use `ElCamino.AspNetCore.Identity.AzureTable` NuGet package for user registration/aughentication/authorizatoin.
+This is a web project.
+Here I configure the Identity settings to use [`ElCamino.AspNetCore.Identity.AzureTable`](https://www.nuget.org/packages/ElCamino.AspNetCore.Identity.AzureTable/) NuGet package for user registration/authentication/authorization.
 You can see this configuration in [`Startup.cs`](ProductScraper/Startup.cs) file in `ConfigureServices` method.
 ```c#
     public void ConfigureServices(IServiceCollection services)